Transitioning from JPO to Regular Staff

 You can apply for regular Fixed-Term-Appointments (FTA), as well as Temporary Appointments (TA) and Service Contracts (SC).
 Should you get a TA or SC contract, you will need to separate from your JPO FTA and have a break in service before taking up your new contract.
 If you are with UNDP and get a regular FTA contract with UNDP, you can reassign directly from your current duty station to the new one.
 However, we do recommend that you take home leave in conjunction with reassignment, so you travel from your current duty station to your place of home leave and finally to your new duty station.
 This is provided you have accrued enough home leave points.

-Reassignment during your JPO contract – only for UNDP and UNWOMEN JPOs
+Reassignment during your JPO contract – only for UNDP JPOs

 A JPO normally serves in the same job for the duration of his or her assignment.
 However, JPOs of partner countries that sponsor assignments of three years or more may be considered for a reassignment to another job which may be in a different duty station, unit or bureau.
 A change in job may be considered based on satisfactory performance, the recommendation of the head of unit and supervisor and the approval of the partner country.